t-mart/ispee/README.md

 ### Grafana

-The Grafana dashboard should be periodically exported with `make export-grafana` and committed.
+The Grafana dashboards should be periodically exported with `make export-grafana` and committed.
 Requires `curl` and `jq`.